husamettyn/Deepfake-Detection/README.md

 conda activate deepfake-detection
 ```

-> ⚠️ The code is tested under **CUDA 12.4**.
+> ⚠️ The code is tested under **CUDA 12.4** on Linux.
 Other CUDA versions may require dependency adjustments.

 ---